FedeTe/Final-Project-Sensor-Fusion-and-Object-Tracking/README.md

 </p>

 ## Step 4
-he aim of the step is to implement data fusion in order to increase performance, adding data from the camera sensor.
+The aim of the step is to implement data fusion in order to increase performance, adding data from the camera sensor.
 RMSE of the step is shown in the chart below:
 <p align="center">
   <img src="Pic/rmse_4.png"/>
 </p>